Skip to Content

 Example Usage

-import { evmTracker } from '@tuwaio/pulsar-evm'; import { http, createPublicClient } from 'viem'; import { mainnet } from 'viem/chains'; // You need a viem public client const client = createPublicClient({ chain: mainnet, transport: http(), }); async function trackMyTransaction(txHash) { console.log(`Starting to track transaction: ${txHash}`); await evmTracker({ client, tx: { txKey: txHash, // The transaction hash chainId: 1, // The network ID }, // Callback when transaction details are successfully fetched onTxDetailsGot: (txDetails) => { console.log('Transaction details received:', txDetails); // Here you can update your state to show nonce, gas, etc. }, // Callback when the transaction is successfully mined onFinished: (txDetails, receipt) => { console.log('Transaction finished successfully!', receipt); // Update your state to 'Success' }, // Callback if the transaction was replaced (sped up/cancelled) onReplaced: (replacement) => { console.log('Transaction was replaced:', replacement); // Update your state to 'Replaced' }, // Callback on any error onFailed: (error) => { console.error('Tracking failed:', error); // Update your state to 'Failed' }, // Optional parameters retryCount: 5, // Retry fetching the tx 5 times retryTimeout: 2000, // with a 2-second interval }); }
+import { evmTracker } from '@tuwaio/pulsar-evm'; import { mainnet } from 'viem/chains'; async function trackMyTransaction(txHash) { console.log(`Starting to track transaction: ${txHash}`); await evmTracker({ chains: [mainnet], // Chains array for internal client creation tx: { txKey: txHash, // Transaction hash chainId: 1, // Chain ID (e.g., 1 for Ethereum Mainnet) }, onTxDetailsFetched: (txDetails) => { console.log('Transaction details received:', txDetails); // Update your UI/state with nonce, gas, etc. }, onSuccess: (txDetails, receipt) => { console.log('Transaction mined!', receipt); if (receipt.status === 'success') { // Update status as successful } else { // Update status as failed } }, onReplaced: (replacement) => { console.log('Transaction was replaced:', replacement); // Handle replacement logic }, onFailure: (error) => { console.error('Tracking failed:', error); // Handle errors }, }); }

-2. Gelato Tracker
+2. Gelato & Safe Fetchers

 Helper Functions